-Older Australians are most at risk of serious illness and COVID-19 infection, in particular those with existing conditions such as lung and heart disease, cancer and diabetes.
+Australian adults of all ages are at risk of illness with COVID-19 infection, in particular those who are unvaccinated and those with existing conditions such as lung and heart disease, cancer and diabetes.

 Creating a plan during COVID-19